openSUSE/people/sources/2011-04-04-per-jessen.md

 **Show us a picture of something, you have always wanted to share!**

-This is â€žTigerâ€œ, our wild cat taking a nap amongst the raspberries in the very early spring sun.
+This is "Tiger", our wild cat taking a nap amongst the raspberries in the very early spring sun.

 **You couldn’t live without…**